 Likely, nobody told you this...

 Pelvic health concerns can affect anyone regardless of age, gender, or childbirth history.
 Young people, athletes, individuals who have never been pregnant, menopausal people, and men can experience pelvic floor dysfunction.
-It is a whole-body, whole-life concern.

 Maybe you're experiencing...